-Table 5 shows the spatial distribution of Normalized Difference Vegetation Index (NDVI) for the land use land cover (LULC) of Ibadan for 1984, 2000 and 2011.
-As presented in Table 5, forest lands have the highest NDVI while commercial/industrial services have the lowest.
-High and low density residential areas have low NDVI due to urban development which has converted the natural vegetation into impervious surface which is non-evaporating and non-transpiring such as metal, asphalt and concrete.
-In 1984, NDVI range (-0.06-0.34) indicates the presence of non-vegetation to a not very green area with the presence of very few healthy vegetation.
-NDVI in 2000 and 2011 (-0.22-0.04) is characterised by a drastic reduction in healthy vegetation which is replaced by non-vegetated surface including water, man-made features, bare soil, and dead or stressed vegetation.
+Table 5 shows the spatial distribution of NDVI for the LULC of Ibadan for 1984, 2000 and 2011.
+As presented in Table 5 between 1984 and 2011, forest land have the highest NDVI, while, commercial/industrial service have the lowest.
+High and low density residential area have low NDVI due to urban development which has converted the natural vegetation into impervious surface which is non-evaporating and non-transpiring such as metal, asphalt and concrete.
+In 1984, NDVI range between -0.06-0.34 indicates the presence of non-vegetation to a not very green area with the presence of very few healthy vegetation.
+NDVI in 2000 and 2011 between -0.22-0.04 is characterised by a drastic reduction in healthy vegetation which is replaced by non-vegetated surface including water, man-made features, bare soil, and dead or stressed vegetation.